layercodedev/example-fullstack-nextjs/README.md

 ## Features

 - **Browser-based Voice Interaction:** Users can speak to the agent directly from their browser.
-- **Real-time Transcription & Response:** Speech is transcribed and processed in real time.
 - **LLM Integration:** User queries are sent to an LLM using [Vercel AI SDK](https://vercel.com/docs/ai-sdk) and [Gemini Flash 2.0](https://ai.google.dev/gemini-api/docs/models/gemini).
-- **Streaming Responses:** LLM responses are streamed back, converted to speech, and played to the user.
+- **Streaming Responses:** LLM responses are streamed back, where Layercode handles the conversion to speech and playback to the user.

 ## How It Works